 During a recession when employers are tightening up on time keeping with threats of dismissal after the second or third offence, there are so many challenges in the workplace, it seems crazy not to take responsibility for the things we can control ourselves.
 It’s also really rude!

-So next time instead of saying something ” ran late“, perhaps we should all just be honest and admit to being bad planners, power players, attention seekers or avoiders.
+So next time instead of saying something “ran late“, perhaps we should all just be honest and admit to being having poor time keeping skills and that we afe bad planners, power players, attention seekers or avoiders.

 Or is the alternative to opt for carrying on living our lives as buses?